Tastes Like a Cookathon, But…

 - Or go meatless!
 Consider using keto vegetables like cauli rice for cauliflower bolognese keto.

-- Turn this into a casserole, by tossing the noodles in sauce, then placing everything together in a baking dish.
-Top with parmesan before baking for an extra cheesy keto bolognese casserole.
+- Turn this into a casserole, sort of like zucchini lasagna or spaghetti squash casserole.
+Toss noodles in sauce, then place everything together in a baking dish and top with parmesan.

 - 4 ounces pancetta (note 1)